 The United States Navy (USN) and United States Marine Corps (USMC) still operate single and two-seat F-5s (now called Tiger IIs) as Dissimilar Air Combat Training (DACT) adversary training aircraft.
 In the movie Top Gun (Paramount 1986) Navy F-5Ns even impersonated the feared “MiG-28s” so handily bushwhacked by recent TOP GUN graduates and new wingmen Maverick and Iceman.
 Apologies if that’s a spoiler for you live-under-a-rock types.

-The YF-5A was flown for the first time at Edwards Air Force Base (AFB) in California on July 31st 1963.
+The prototype N-156F Freedom Fighter was flown for the first time on 30 July 1959.
+The YF-5A was flown for the first time at Edwards Air Force Base (AFB) in California on 31 July 1963.
 Northrop believed the large and complex fighters then in service and already being designed were too complex and expensive.
 They wanted to build a simple, economical, and small fighter instead.
 Although their approach bucked every trend in American fighter design at the time, they succeeded.
 And how.

 The F-5 went into production in 1964 and was built until 1989.
 Northrop produced 1,871 F-5s (all variants) during that 25 year span.
 Roughly 500 of the Northrop-built F-5s (all variants) are still operational today.
 Add to that the derivative T-38 Talon trainers also in service.
 The jets have been upgraded with improved avionics, protective electronics, more powerful General Electric J85 engines, improved control systems, and the ability to employ the latest generation of air-to-air and air-to-ground weapons.